The Fish at Northwoods Lodge

 Sockeye, Silver (Coho), Pink & Chum Salmon Fishing

 To many anglers, this is their favorite time because of the variety and non stop action that can occur.
-Beginning about the 20 the of July, sockeye salmon begin arriving in large numbers.
+Beginning about the 20th of July, sockeye salmon begin arriving in large numbers.
 With the exception of chums, we believe sockeyes, pound for pound, are the hardest fighting salmon.
 Fishing is always from the bank using fly or spin fishing gear.
 Anyone can catch sockeyes on a fly rod with very little instruction as no actual fly casting is involved.
 Good quality polarized glasses are a must during this salmon run.

 Even numbered years bring large runs of pink salmon and large catches can be had casting small spoons and spinners as well as flies.

 At about the same time, chum salmon start to arrive and run through mid to late August.
 They are very susceptible to chartreuse colored flies and lures and herring wrapped plugs.
 Chums are our second largest salmon and while not as good for the table as Kings, silvers and sockeye, they will wear you out with bulldog fighting strength.